mozilla-services/tecken/docs/dev.rst

 This action does NOT require that the user signs in at least once.
 If the user does not exist, it gets created.

-The easiest way to create your first superuser is to use ``docker-compose``:
+The easiest way to create your first superuser is to use ``docker compose``:

 .. code-block:: shell

-   $ docker-compose run --rm web bash python manage.py superuser yourname@example.com
+   $ docker compose run --rm web bash python manage.py superuser yourname@example.com

 Additionally, in a local development environment, you can create a corresponding user in the oidcprovider service like this:

 .. code-block:: shell

-   $ docker-compose exec oidcprovider /code/manage.py createuser yourname yourpassword yourname@example.com
+   $ docker compose exec oidcprovider /code/manage.py createuser yourname yourpassword yourname@example.com

 Giving users permission to upload symbols